 These always bring the best results – new customers and revenue (yes, cash money).
 Contrary to what many brands believe, organic social, paid social, and in-personal events aren’t the best drives of new customers or new wholesale accounts.
 They are effective, but cost more in terms of money and time to convert people to shoppers compared to digital channels.
 I believe all channels are important, but email, SEO, and SEM are the three most successful channels I’ve seen my client have the best success with.

 Why is Google important for retailers?

 Unlike social media platforms like Instagram or Facebook, where people are in a passive state of discovery, people searching online are in an active state of discovery.
 It’s that state of active intent that offers a company a greater chance of being discovered by someone, and thus a greater chance of converting that person into a customer at a low cost (sometimes FREE).

 It’s why it’s so important for companies to have a better-than-average understanding of how Google search works, how to use the tools Google offers their businesses, and how to utilize those features.

 When it comes to SEO, what are four things all retailers need to consider in order to achieve quality search rankings?

 Google does two major core algorithm updates each year.
 They also do smaller, but impactful updates throughout the year.
-In fact, we’re sitting in the middle of one that they announced a month ago and is now being rolled out, so you better be ready.
 When it comes to SEO, the three things businesses need to consider are: